Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/sample-apps/petclinic/README.md

 # Subscription Id for the target Azure subscription
 subscription_id = ""

-# Name of Key Vault, this is randomized during deployment
+# Name of Key Vault, this is created during the deployment of the ASA Secure Baseline
 key_vault_name = "kv-springlza-xxxx"

-# Name of Spring Cloud Service, this is randomized during deployment
+# Name of Spring Cloud Service, this is created during the deployment of the ASA Secure Baseline
 spring_cloud_service = "spring-springlza-dev-xxxx"
 ```